Language Immersion Abroad: Why is it an essential part of a student’s evolution? Why should parents bet on it?

 Beyond language skills: why should parents send their children for a language immersion program abroad?

 As parents, you have already invested in an international curriculum to send your children abroad for higher education.
-However, you are aware that in addition to knowing a foreign language, your children also need to be equipped with crucial skills such as self-management, time management, critical thinking, interpersonal skills, goal-setting, self-discovery and mindfulness.
+You know that your children need more than just a foreign language.
+They must also develop crucial skills, including: – Self-management – Time management – Critical thinking – Interpersonal skills – Goal-setting – Self-discovery – Mindfulness.
 A language immersion program encompasses all the above elements and is a prelude to higher education abroad.

 Because sending your children for a language immersion program abroad has at least four additional benefits.
 And, no!
 We are not talking about only language skills here!